Atlanta Childcare Injury Lawyer

 If you have placed your trust in a childcare facility and your child has suffered physical or emotional harm due to the negligence of a care provider, you deserve justice for your son or daughter.
 We are here to help.
 At Monge & Associates, we are passionate about standing up for children in childcare abuse and neglect cases.

-use our online form for a free consultation with our Atlanta childcare injury attorneys.
+Contact us at today or use our online form for a free consultation with our Atlanta childcare injury attorneys.

 We can come to you.